 Even though the recent drop back below the 138-00/-16 area left the door open to a test of the overrun mid-2012 previous 135-16/-00 area all-time high, the recent less upbeat economic indications from the OECD and the Fed have seen it rebound fully back above the 139-00 area.
+In that regard the additional fact to consider is the JUNE T-NOTE FUTURE expiration last Friday, with (as noted above) the September contract trading a typical three-eighths of a point lower than the June.
+However, in the wake of its recent recovery, that still left the SEPTEMBER T-NOTE FUTURE above the key 138-16/-00 range as lower support.

-Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/2XXC9pQ.)
+Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/2YpcqQ0.)
 Much above that next resistance was not until 178.50 congestion from back then it hit prior to a week ago Friday's expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high) above.